 This course is an introduction to the mathematics used in the following functional areas of business: accounting, economics, finance, management, marketing, and operations.
 In addition, students will survey the management of personal and family finances, including budgeting, consumer buying, personal credit, savings and investment, home ownership, insurance and retirement.
-Prerequisite: A math score of 18 on the ACT or 460 on the SAT, or three years of college preparatory mathematics in high school with grades of C+ or above, or a grade of C or above in MAT 100.
+Prerequisite: A math score of 18 on the ACT or 460 on the SAT, or three years of college preparatory mathematics in high school with grades of C+ or above.
 (3 credits)

-201 Principles of Accounting I
+201 Financial Accounting